About ASN’s clients

-Every year thousands of women travel from the Republic of Ireland, Northern Ireland and the Isle of Man to England for abortions.
-These people have to pay to travel to England and must have an abortion as a private patient, which costs anywhere from £400 to £2000, and sometimes more.
+For many years, thousands of women have travelled from the Republic of Ireland, Northern Ireland and the Isle of Man to England for abortions.
+These people have had to pay to travel to England and must have an abortion as a private patient, which costs anywhere from £400 to £2000, and sometimes more.
 Other costs are often incurred, including accommodation, childcare and time off work.

 According to data from the Department of Health, in 2016, 4,077 abortions were performed in England and Wales (the vast majority in England) on women resident in Ireland (3,265), Northern Ireland (724) and the Isle of Man (88).
 In total, since 1968, over 250,000 abortions are estimated to have been performed in England and Wales on women travelling from Northern Ireland and the Republic of Ireland.
 The actual numbers of women having abortions are in fact much higher, with some women giving a false British address, travelling to other countries to access abortions, or accessing early medical abortion pills from the internet.